tmcgrath/cassandra-ingest/README.md

 ### Requirements

-1. Cassandra or DataStax Enterprise (DSE).
-Schema used is in the schema/cassandra_schema.cql file.
+1. Cassandra or DataStax Enterprise (DSE).  (see  schema/cassandra_schema.cql file)

-2. A RDBMS with a JDBC driver such as Oracle, Microsoft SQL Server, PostgreSQL or mySQL. // TODO provide dump. (this tutorial uses mySQL.)
+2. A RDBMS with a JDBC driver such as Oracle, Microsoft SQL Server, PostgreSQL or mySQL. (this tutorial uses mySQL.)

-3. StreamSets Data Collector
+3. StreamSets Data Collector 3.4 or above

 _Please note_: If you are new to StreamSets, you are encouraged to visit http://www.streamsets.com to learn more and complete the Basic Tutorials available at https://streamsets.com/tutorials/ before attempting this tutorial.